mikechen4c/RBC-YOU/README.md

-Developed at RBC Innovation Challenge by Team Wave by Hanyu Qu, Mike Chen, Cody Wang
+Developed at RBC NGI by Team Wave by Hanyu Qu, Mike Chen, Cody Wang